ALERT CONTENT PLACEHOLDER

 Lauren Carrique

 Lauren is a registered social worker who completed her Master of Social Work at the University of Toronto.
 She has experience working with various patient populations, including those living with addictions and those with complex medical needs.
-She holds a certificate in Cognitive Behavioural Therapy from Wilfrid Laurier University, as well as additional clinical trainings in Dialectical Behaviour Therapy and other therapeutic modalities.
+She holds a certificate in Cognitive Behavioural Therapy from Wilfrid Laurier University, as well as additional clinical training in Dialectical Behaviour Therapy and other therapeutic modalities.
 At the Poul Hansen Centre for Depression, Lauren works with patients in both individual and group settings to provide psychotherapy and system navigation support.

 rTMS Technicians